mhurtrel/docs/pages/platform/kubernetes-k8s/configuring-multi-attach-persistent-volumes-with-ovh-nas-ha/guide.en-gb.md

 ## Why using OVH NAS HA?

-With the default OVH Managed Kubernetes volumes, you cannot currently share a volume between multiple pods.
-If you would like to do so, one of the solution is to use NFS volumes.
-[OVH NAS HA](https://www.ovh.com/fr/nas/) is a managed solution that let you configure easily a NFS server.
+OVH Managed Kubernetes natively integrates Block Storage as Peristant volumes, this technology however may not be suited to some legacy or non cloud-native applications, requiring to share this persistant data accross different pods on multiple worker nodes (ReadWriteMany or RWX).
+If you would need to do so for part of your workloads, one of the solution is to use NFS volumes.
+[OVH NAS HA](https://www.ovh.com/fr/nas/) is a managed solution that let you configure easily a NFS server and multiple NFS volumes.
 In this tutorial we are going to see how to configure your OVH Managed Kubernetes cluster to use [OVH NAS HA](https://www.ovh.com/fr/nas/) as a NFS provider for [Kubernetes Persistent Volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).

 ## Before you begin